When do you need to go to the Emergency Room?

 • Seizure activity

-My temperature is high!
+My Temperature is High!

 • Fever in adults of equal or greater than 103 degrees with additional symptoms such as abdominal pain, nausea or vomiting, severe headache, stiff neck, rash, change in behavior, or cough with shortness of breath requires immediate medical attention.